Wanamaker Organ Daily Concerts

 We regret that the Wanamaker Organ is not played on Sundays.

 Please visit our HOME PAGE for specifics on any Special Concerts that may also be referenced below under the Daily Performer Schedule.
 We update current concert information more frequently on the Home Page.
+For the special concerts that are ticketed, patrons should know that no physical tickets are ever sent in the mail.
+We have a will-call desk with a roster of names.
+Attendees will be given wristbands.
+You can also print out your payment receipt as a form of identification, but it is not necessary.

 Daily concerts are free and are a part of the Macy’s shopping experience.
 Concerts are held every calendar day except Sundays, Thanksgiving and Christmas.
 The evening concert is frequently NOT held on Christmas Eve or on New Year’s Eve.
 On rare occasions, daily concerts are pre-empted by special events such as fashion shows.